 The anxious partner’s fear of abandonment triggers the avoidant partner’s fear of engulfment, creating a self-perpetuating loop.

 Such couples may struggle with commitment, as the avoidant partner’s need for independence clashes with the anxious partner’s desire for intimacy.
-Over time, this pattern can erode trust and satisfaction, making long-term stability a challenge.
+Over time, this pattern can erode trust and satisfaction, challenging long-term stability.

-They may resemble the “hostile” couple That John Gottman described in his typology.
+They may resemble the “hostile” couple John Gottman described in his typology.

-The Gottmans argue that every couple must determine for themselves how close is “too close” and how far away is “too far away,” and this also is impacted b y changing life circumstances.
+The Gottmans argue that every couple must determine for themselves how close is “too close” and how far away is “too far away,” which is also impacted by changing life circumstances.

-One could argue that the Anxious partners are love’s most fervent advocate, championing its cause at every turn, while their Avoidant-Dismissive partner plays the role of the skeptical opposition, forever questioning the necessity and validity of such grand displays of affection.
+One could argue that the Anxious partners are love’s most fervent advocate, championing its cause at every turn.
+In contrast, their Avoidant-Dismissive partner plays the role of the skeptical opposition, forever questioning the necessity and validity of such grand displays of affection.

-Before you think this marriage is doomed, it may not be divorce that is the bad news for this marriage, but remaining miserably married, perhaps indefinitely according to the research.
+Before you think this marriage is doomed, it may not be a divorce that is the bad news for this marriage, but remaining miserably married, perhaps indefinitely, according to the research.

 The Avoidant believes there is nothing wrong with them.
 They are independent and can take care of themselves.
 They’ve learned early that people are unreliable and that it is safer to rely on yourself alone.
-Rather than being outright rejecting, however, (which would not have launched the relationship to begin with), they go hot and cold.
-First they give attention, then they reject any effort to connect.
-This is often in response to their partner’s behavior: When the Anxious partner pulls away, the Avoidant partner invites closeness, reactivating the hope that the Anxious will finally get their needs met.
+Rather than being outright rejecting, however (which would not have launched the relationship to begin with), they go hot and cold.
+First, they give attention, then reject any effort to connect.
+This is often in response to their partner’s behavior: When the Anxious partner pulls away, the Avoidant partner invites closeness, reactivating the hope that the Anxious will finally meet their needs.
 Then, once closer, the Avoidant distances once again.

-Deep connection is frightening to a Dismissive, even if they never admit to it.
-Relying on people from their past, like their parental figures, has ended up a painful disappointment.
-So while they want to connect, sometimes they want badly to do so, they can’t own or act upon that need.
+Deep connection is frightening to a Dismissive, even if they never admit it.
+Relying on people from their past, like their parental figures, has become a painful disappointment.
+So, while they want to connect, sometimes they want badly to do so, but they can’t own or act upon that need.
 They watch from a safe distance while their Anxious partner overtly expresses that desire.
 Then they resent them for it.

 The Anxious also has a history of dashed hopes and dreams of reliable support.
 These hot-cold early attachment lessons die hard.
-They cling onto sometimes an entirely inappropriate partner, and try to twist themselves or their partner into something they can work with.
+They sometimes cling to an entirely inappropriate partner and try to twist themselves or their partner into something they can work with.

-The Avoidant wants to be wanted, but refuses to want.
-However, their Anxious partner would have no clue that the attention they offer is actually wanted at all.
-In fact, they are given the opposite message.
-“Leave me alone, until I decide to reach out.”
-And the waiting is tortuous to the Anxious spouse.
+The Avoidant wants to be wanted but refuses to want.
+However, their Anxious partner would have no clue that the attention they offer is wanted at all.
+They are given the opposite message.
+“Leave me alone until I decide to reach out.”
+And the waiting is tortuous for the Anxious spouse.
 Unable to hold back any longer, they reach out, only to meet an angry response: “I was about to reach out to you, but now you blew it!”

-We often see Anxious partners who are convinced that their Avoidant lover is “wounded” and needs their love.
-This ignore their own unmet needs and painful experiences, and keeps the focus on their Avoidant’s needs, perpetuating the cycle.
+We often see Anxious partners who are convinced their Avoidant lover is “wounded” and needs their love.
+This ignores their own unmet needs and painful experiences and keeps the focus on their Avoidant’s needs, perpetuating the cycle.

 Covert-Narcissistic Marriages?